 Also, use good etiquette when you’re searching for sea life.
 Keep in mind that tidepool life is often extremely fragile, and you should take care not to disturb it.
 Animals such as anemones or mussels, which attach to rocks, should be left where they are – removing them can seriously injure them.
 Similarly, you’ll want to be checking under rocks for hidden life, but take care when lifting the rocks, and always return them to where they were when you’re done – leaving a rock with life on it flipped over can kill the life.
 Finally, it goes without saying, but these creatures should be left where they are – the tidepool environment is very specific, and they will quickly die if you take them home.

 With all that said, tidepooling is an incredibly enjoyable way to spend an afternoon in Mendocino!
 The top tidepooling location on the Mendocino Coast is MacKerricher State Park, just north of Fort Bragg.
 These tidepools have a rich collection of marine life, and dozens of spots that are easily accessible for kids of all ages.
-Beyond MacKerricher, however, almost any beach location on the coast has tidepooling opportunities at a sufficiently low tide – the Mendocino Headlands have a good tidepooling spot at the far western bluff, Van Damme State Park has good tidepooling on the southern end of the beach, and even Russian Gulch has its share of small pools.
+Beyond MacKerricher, however, almost any beach location on the coast has tidepooling opportunities at a sufficiently low tide – the Mendocino Headlands have a good tidepooling spot at the far western bluff, Van Damme State Beach has good tidepooling on the southern end of the beach, and even Russian Gulch has its share of small pools.

 If you’re more serious about your tidepooling, we highly recommend taking along a field guide.
 One of the best is A Quick Field Guide to Tidepools of the Pacific Coast.
 This is great for identifying the types of starfish you’re seeing, as well as helping you hunt for the incredible and beautiful collection of nudibranchs that can be found on the Mendocino Coast.

 Have fun – and please share any photos you might take!